 Does It Work Well With Kodi?

-Even if Kodi is arguably one of world’s most popular streaming platforms, if not the most popular, HideMyAss doesn’t do the job here, as in their service is not compatible with Kodi if you’re using the official software; however, you can make HideMyAss work with Kodi via an unofficial add-on if you insist.
+Even if Kodi is arguably one of the world’s most popular streaming platforms, if not the most popular, HideMyAss doesn’t do the job here, as in their service is not compatible with Kodi if you’re using the official software; however, you can make HideMyAss work with Kodi via an unofficial add-on if you insist.

 Here we have some good news: you can stream Netflix via HideMyAss, and obviously, the same story goes for other geo-restricted video-streaming services, including YouTube or Hulu, provided you live in countries like the UK or China, where the internet is not free and various streaming services are blocked by ISP’s courtesy of Big Brother.

 There are no known conflicts between HideMyAss VPN and the ToR browser/Brave browser (Brave offers ToR in private-tab in case you didn’t know), so you can use HMA in order to prevent the entry node from seeing your ISP assigned IP address.

-Generally speaking, most people use VPN services to mask their real IP address and thus to be able to bypass various forms of censorship, like firewalls (read the Great Internet Firewall of China) geo-restricted content (YouTube, Netflix) and whatnot.
-HideMyAss does a really great job in this regard, as it has a large network of servers all around the globe and easy to use the software even for boomer-tech-level customers, which is also compatible with all platforms.
+Generally speaking, most people use VPN services to mask their real IP address and thus to be able to bypass various forms of censorship, like firewalls (read the Great Internet Firewall of China) geo-restricted content (YouTube, Netflix), and whatnot.
+HideMyAss does a really great job in this regard, as it has a large network of servers all around the globe and is easy to use the software even for boomer-tech-level customers, which is also compatible with all platforms.
 If you are worried about the recent porn restrictions in the UK, don’t worry, HideMyAss has your back!